Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Over/under insights

-- Monday's over/under is 1.4 points lower than the two team's combined 50.9 points per game average.

-- The 47.6 combined points per game that these two squads have allowed this season are 1.9 fewer than the 49.5 total in this contest.
+- The two teams combine to score 50.9 points per game, 1.4 more than the total in this contest.

-- The Buccaneers and their opponents have scored an average of 50.6 points per game in 2020, 1.1 more than Monday's total.

-- In 2020, games involving the Giants have averaged a total of 46.3 points, 3.2 fewer than this game's set over/under.
+- These two squads combine to allow 47.6 points per game, 1.9 fewer than this contest's over/under.

 Buccaneers stats and trends

-- Tampa Bay is 3-3 against the spread and 5-1 overall in games when it scores more than 24.0 points.
+- When Tampa Bay scores more than 24.0 points, it is 3-3 against the spread and 5-1 overall.

-- Tampa Bay is 2-5 against the spread and 5-2 overall when the team churns out over 372.4 yards.
+- In games that Tampa Bay totals more than 372.4 yards, the team is 2-5 against the spread and 5-2 overall.

-- The Buccaneers have 12 giveaways this season, while the Giants have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Giants.